Andywarrior07/bff-entity-boilerplate/README.md

 ### Options

 - `--help, -h`: Displays the help menu with all commands and their descriptions.
-- `--no-code`: Generates only the folder structure without any boilerplate code.
+- `--no-code, -n`: Generates only the folder structure without any boilerplate code.
-- `--no-code, -n`: Create the structure without code in files
 - `--with-tests, -t`: Generate test files
 - `--path, -p <path>`: Specify the base directory (default: ./src)